stereotype441/language/working/enhanced-constructors/feature-specification.md

 adding an analysis server "quick fix" that corrects the problem by adding the appropriate explicit `super()` invocation._

-There are two circumstances in which there might not be a "no such super constructor" error:
+There are two circumstances in which there won't be a "no such super constructor" error:

 - If the superclass contains an unnamed constructor **and** its interface